GregoireHebert/iban-constructor/README.md

 ## Release History

+* 1.1.2 Add iban npm module reference in README and few cleaning
 * 1.1.1 Fix checksum forced with a length of 2
 * 1.1.0 Add BankHelpers
 * 1.0.4 Update Readme